oalders/no-hugging-no-learning/slides.md

   * I created a BitBucket account (free private repositories)
   * Added a new remote to my repository "bitbucket"
   * Every time I push to the "bitbucket" remote the tests are run and I get an email about success or failure
-  * If weird errors happen, sometimes you have to clear your Wercker cache
+  * Protip: if weird errors happen, sometimes you have to clear your Wercker cache

 ---